Security policy constraints

 For a custom policy, in the Veracode Platform, select Add New Custom Severity on the Rules page.
 The CWEs table lists the standard Veracode severity for each supported CWE ID.
 From the Custom Severity dropdown menu, select the new severity for the CWE ID you want to customize.

-After you select Save, the custom severities appear in the Rules section of the Add New Policy page.
+After you select Save, the custom severities appear in the Rules section on the Add New Policy page.

 Existing applications assigned to this policy automatically have custom severity additions applied to the latest static and dynamic scan results.
 This change may impact policy compliance status for these affected applications.